Creating quality content is important because it builds trust with readers and generates credibility. Quality content includes proper use of:

 - Patient reviews

 - Downloadable forms

-To learn more about why quality content for your dental practice is important, keep reading.
+Let’s take a look at why quality content for your dental practice is so important.

 Quality Versus Quantity